Cr0ckyy/Android-Projects/README.md

-This is a compilation of all the Android projects I completed.
+This is a collection of all the Android projects I produced while studying Diploma in Mobile Software Development full-time at Republic Polytechnic.